envault/cli/README.md

 npx envault
 ```

-## Documentation

-Envault has a [comprehensive documentation](https://docs.envault.dev) available on our website.

 ## Support

-If you spot a bug with Envault, please [submit a detailed issue](https://github.com/envault/envault/issues) and a member of our team will assist you.
+If you spot a bug with Envault, please [submit a detailed issue](https://github.com/envault/cli/issues), and a member of our team, or the community, will assist you.

-If you would like support, please log into the [Envault Portal](https://portal.envault.dev), where you can access live chat with our team.
-Alternatively, you can email [support@envault.dev](mailto:support@envault.dev) and we'll get right back to you.

 If you discover a security vulnerability within Envault, please email Dan Harrin via [dan@envault.dev](mailto:dan@envault.dev).
 All security vulnerabilities will be promptly addressed.